tsmith4014/mem0_deployment_lab/docs/instructors/instructor_notes.md

    - Design choice (students explain tradeoffs):
      - **Easy mode**: rotate keys in-memory (works until the container restarts)
      - **Real mode**: write the new key into **SSM Parameter Store** and restart/reload the API so it takes effect

+#### Optional (pick any 2 — SSM-first does NOT count toward the 2)

+1. **Monitoring (Qdrant → CloudWatch dashboard)**
+   - Send Qdrant metrics to **CloudWatch** and build a dashboard.
+   - Make it “vector DB-specific” (not just CPU/RAM): things like collection size / point count growth, search request latency, and vector index behavior (what you graph will depend on what Qdrant exposes).
+   - Implementation hint: Qdrant exposes Prometheus-style metrics; students can scrape them and publish to CloudWatch (multiple valid approaches).
+   - (Stretch) wire alerts into Slack.

+2. **API / Swagger refactor**
+   - Add a new endpoint or refactor request/response shapes and update docs.

+3. **Data-minded extension**
+   - Export `/admin/all-memories` results to a CSV and create a small analysis notebook (top topics, per-user counts, growth over time).
+Or combine this with one of the other assignments.

+4. **SSM-first secrets (bonus / optional, does not count toward the “pick any 2”)**
+   - Move any student-provided secrets to SSM created out-of-band (AWS CLI / console), then modify Terraform to read them.

 ## Common Questions